-There are range of current activities by the world’s leading space agencies towards achieving human settlement of the Moon and Mars in the coming years.
-SpaceX is building a transport system, the Starship, to take people and cargo to the Moon, Mars and beyond, and back, and in the meantime becoming the first private company to launch and return crew between the United States and International Space Station; China recently landed on the far side of the Moon demonstrating crop growth among other investigative activities; Japan extracted samples from an asteroid- a milestone towards space mining; the UAE announced plans to build a large-scale Mars Science City in the Emirati desert towards their goal of a city on Mars in 2117, and Israel’s Beresheet became the first privately-funded mission to (crash) land on the Moon.
+Teams all over the world are working towards achieving human settlement of the Moon and Mars in the coming years.
+SpaceX is building a transport system, the Starship, to take people and cargo to the Moon, Mars and beyond, and back, and in the meantime becoming the first private company to launch and return crew between the United States and International Space Station; China recently landed on the far side of the Moon demonstrating crop growth among other investigative activities; Japan’s asteroid mission has returned samples back to Earth – a milestone towards space mining; the United Arab Emirates plans to build a large-scale Mars Science City in the Emirati desert towards their goal of a city on Mars in 2117, Israel’s Beresheet became the first privately-funded mission to (crash) land on the Moon.
 And for the first time in human history there was traffic en route to Mars with US, China and UAE missions all launched to Mars in 2020.

 We are in the midst of an era of rapid technological development, enabled by connectivity and data and characterised by new technological capabilities at the intersection of a range of fields.
 Space exploration has played a fundamental role in many of these.
-Studies show how the inspirational power of the Apollo era led to the commercialisation of the personal computer, the mobile phone and the internet late last century, particularly in the US.
+Studies show how the inspirational power of the Apollo era led to the commercialisation of the personal computer, the mobile phone and the internet late last century, particularly in the United States.
 On a practical level, two decades of human habitation of the International Space Station have led to impressive developments in solar technology, water filtration systems and LED lighting to grow food to name but a few.
-The ground-based and remote exploration of space has led to massive progress in robotics, nanotechnology, automation, artificial intelligence, computing and big data.
+The ground-based and remote exploration of space has also led to massive progress in robotics, nanotechnology, automation, artificial intelligence, computing and big data.
 Space exploration including crewed missions to the Moon and Mars in the coming decades promise to further revolutionise our capabilities.

 Proudly Human takes up the challenge by applying knowledge of how we will live off-world to improve standards of living for people on Earth.
-Towards community spirit in the extreme conditions on the Moon, Mars and beyond, as well as living in harmony with each other and the environment on Earth, we plan to demonstrate successful community living in some of the harshest environments on our planet.
-The Off-World Tech Hub and associated experiments will promote companies developing technology for sustainability, facilitate skills development, boost research, innovation and technology towards off-grid functionality, as well as provide a vision for young people of achieving successful communities in extreme and resource-constrained environments through grit, imagination, science and technology towards a #ProudlyHuman future, whatever planet we are on.
+Towards community spirit in the extreme conditions on the Moon, Mars and beyond, as well as living in harmony with each other and the environment on Earth, we will demonstrate successful community living in some of the harshest environments on our planet.
+Proudly Human’s Off-World Project will promote companies developing technology for sustainability, facilitate skills development, boost research, innovation and technology towards off-grid functionality, as well as provide a vision for young people of achieving successful communities in extreme and resource-constrained environments through grit, imagination, science and technology towards a #ProudlyHuman future, whatever planet we are on.